What Is a Conical Burr Grinder? And How Is It Different Than Other Coffee Grinders?

 A conical burr grinder is different than other grinders in how it works and processes the beans.
 Pictured above is the blade of a conical burr grinder.
 The major difference in how it works is that a conical burr grinder works slowly in grinding the beans, which provides a more consistent grind.
 This allows to preserve the aromas and oils in the beans, and therefore, when brewing it, you get the most tasteful and aromatic cup of coffee.

-Best Conical Burr Grinders You Can Buy:
+Best Conical Burr Grinders You Can Buy For $200 and Less:

 Bodum Bistro Electric Conical Burr Coffee Grinder: